Undergraduate Pre-Communication Students FAQs

 - Comm 89: Theories of Communication

-You must achieve a UC GPA of at least 3.0 across these four courses in order to be admitted to the full communication major.
-Please see the Undergraduate section of the Comm Dept website for more complete information and details, and be sure also to consult with our Undergraduate Advisor or with a Peer Advisor (SSMS 4005).
+You must achieve a UC GPA of at least 3.0 across the above courses if completed at UCSB in order to be admitted to the full communication major.
+If a student took one or more of these courses at a non-UC institution, the credit is earned but the grade does not factor into the pre-major GPA; so, it would be based only on the courses taken at UCSB.
+Please see the Major Requirements section of the Comm Department website for more complete information and details, and be sure also to consult with our Undergraduate Advisor or with a Peer Advisor by emailing firstname.lastname@example.org or visiting SSMS 4005.

 The pre-major courses have large lectures, so we do not typically take roll during lecture (but individual instructors may vary).
 However, the Teaching Assistants (TAs) do take roll in section, and if you do not attend the first section, you may be dropped from the course.
 If you know you cannot make it to the first section, you should be sure to email your instructor and/or your TA in advance to see what your options are.